Fallenstedt/sassy-portfolio/content/_index.md

 ---
 heading: "Hi, I'm Alex Fallenstedt"
-subheading: "I'm a software engineer at Streem.
-I tinker with TypeScript, Rust, and Go."
+subheading: "I am a Software Engineer at Streem.
+I like Go, Wasm, TypeScript and photography, all of which I pursue with various levels dedication."
 handle: "Fallenstedt"
 ---